-Perhaps the greatest excitement was caused by the discovery of a harvest mouse nest last October, proof that they are still around, 16 years after 205 were introduced onto the reserve and, 1 years after they were last recorded at the North East Environmental Records Information Centre.
+Perhaps the greatest excitement was caused by the discovery of a harvest mouse nest last October, proof that they are still around, 16 years after 205 were introduced onto the reserve and, one year after they were last recorded at the North East Environmental Records Information Centre.

 Sophie Webster, Catch My Drift project assistant says: “This is a really great project; all made possible thanks to players of the National Lottery via a grant from The National Lottery Heritage Fund and a team of fabulous volunteers.

 “The amount we have discovered over the past 10 months has been incredible and it just shows what you can find when you start looking.
 We have all enjoyed every minute of the project and look forward to seeing how East Chevington evolves, thanks to the work we have done this year.“